 The Capitation Payment Rates are established in accordance with 42 C.F.R.
 438. The Capitation Payment Rates are developed and certified by the Department's actuaries and submitted to CMS for approval.
 If CMS fails to approve any component of the rates, the Capitation Payment Rates shall be adjusted to reflect that disapproval or failure to approve.
 DMS will work with its actuaries to develop and certify new rates to CMS for approval.
 Those new rates shall be reconciled retroactively to the beginning of the rate period certified to CMS.
-In the event of a new rate, the Department will provide a Capitation Payment Rate Acknowledgement to be signed by the Contractor, which shall be deemed incorporated into this Contract and shall be binding to the Contractor and the Department.
+Upon CMS approval of the Capitation Rates In the event of a new rate, the Department will provide a Capitation Payment Rate Acknowledgement to be signed by the Contractor, which shall be deemed incorporated into this Contract and shall be binding to the Contractor and the Department.